flapjack/flapjack.io/source/sections/6_reports.md

 200 | OK

-## Get report on outages of entities or checks
+## Outages of entities or checks

+An outage on a check is a period of time for which the check was failing.

 ```shell
 curl http://localhost:3081/outage_report/entities